Imaginatio/REL/README.md

 - Core
     - Add character range support (at DSL level), with inversion (`[^...]`)
-    - Add a rewriter that would allow to rename capturing groups in a second occurrence of a tree.
-The reverse operation could be done by a decorator for the `Extractor` trait.
     - Consider using `'symbols` for group names
     - Support regex [compilation flags](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html#field_summary).
 Add options to easily embed match flags`(?idmsux-idmsux)` when generating regex.
     - Parse \[and limit] regex strings inputted to REL, producing REL-only expression trees, thus eliminating some known issues (see below) and opening some possibilities (e.g. generating sample matching strings)